-In the Joint Action CHRODIS PLUS, we conducted fourteen national and two EU-level policy dialogues (PD).
+In the Joint Action CHRODIS PLUS, we conducted national policy dialogues with fourteen EU member states and two EU level policy dialogues (PD).
 The aim of the dialogues was to identify policies or changes to existing policies and legislation that are capable of tackling major risk factors for chronic disease, strengthening health promotion and prevention programmes, and ensuring health systems are well-equipped and resourced to address the growing health challenges of chronic disease.
-In this report, we summarise the methodology and associated tools (a. questionnaire planning, b. reporting and action plan, c. evaluation) for organising national policy dialogues as well as highlight the lessons learnt from them.
+In this Report we summarise the methodologies (a.
+Questionnaire planning, b. reporting and Action Plan, c.
+Evaluation) for organising national policy dialogues as well as highlight the lessons learnt from them.
+To this end, we use the policy dialogue reports and action plans to feature the various approaches of national organisers and the ways in which the aims of the dialogues have been addressed to indicate outcomes and lessons.
 (Chapter 1)